How Much is Managed IT in Phoenix 2023? (And Why?)

 The number of servers can dramatically affect the price of support.
 Just like increasing the number of users equals higher prices, having more servers is more expensive.

-Do you want them to manage it?
+Aside from the number of servers, ask yourself how your MSP will manage your servers.
+Do you want them to manage everything?
 Do you want all the security features?
 Do you need different backups for your servers?
 Do you need to consolidate your servers?

 4. Amount of Data

-But most MSPs bundle in data protection with data storage – when they have your data, they need to protect it too.
+But most MSPs bundle in data protection with data storage – when they have your data, they need to protect it, too.

 Many issues like cybercrimes, faulty equipment or software, or human errors come up that can affect your data.
 An MSP doing its job right fools you into thinking these issues don’t exist.